Cosmo-Tech/Babylon-End-User-Doc/docs/Examples/Example_Deploy_CosmoTech_workspace_v5.md

     ```bash
     babylon namespace use -c test-v5 -p sphinx -s 220d04f0
     ```
-    Create a folder of your choice, for example
+    Create a test folder, for example
     ```bash
     mkdir test-babylon && cd test-babylon
     ```
-    Run the Babylon init command to generate the project structure
+    Run the init command to generate the project structure
     ```bash
     babylon init
     ```
-    Now, you will see all the manifest files already generated for a minimal deployment.
+    All the manifest files for a minimal deployment are now ready.
-    You can modify them as you wish, and then start the deployment process.
+    Edit them as you need, and then start the deployment process:
     ```bash
     babylon apply --organization project/
     ```